 Another part of our outreach work is focused on education.
 Education is a huge part of empowering local communities and an important prevention method.
-Our goal is to improve standards of health in the community.
+Our goal is to improve the standards of health in the community.
 We do this by creating awareness around various diseases and share knowledge about prevention and treatment.
 You will help with setting up and running these campaigns.
 These activities will give you invaluable nursing work experience in Ghana.

 Where will I be working in Ghana?

 Our Nursing Internships are based in Dodowa, Cape Coast, or Accra.
 Found in the Southern part of Ghana, these areas are complete opposites.